pgadmin-org/pgadmin4/docs/en_US/storage_manager.rst

     :alt: Other options
     :align: center

-In shared storage the ``My Storage`` is the user's storage directory, and other directories are shared storage set by the admin user.
-Using this shared storage users can share the files with other users through pgAdmin.
+In the storage manager, ``My Storage`` is the pgAdmin user’s storage directory, and other listed directories are shared storages set by the pgAdmin server administrator.
+Using these, pgAdmin users can have common storages to share files. pgAdmin server administrator can configure the shared storages using the <link>config file</link>.
+Storages can be marked as restricted to give read-only access to non-admin pgAdmin users.
-Admin users can mark the shared storage as restricted to restrict non-admin users from deleting, uploading, adding, and renaming files/folders in shared storage by setting the restricted_access flag in config.

-*NOTE: You must ensure the directories specified are writeable by the user that the web server processes will be running as, e.g. apache or www-data.*
+.. note:: You must ensure the directories specified are writeable by the user that the web server processes will be running as, e.g. apache or www-data.*

 Other Options